-SysMan Menu
+Managing tasks with SysMan Menu

-Provides a framework for organizing various system management tasks.
+The SysMan Menu provides a framework for organizing various system management tasks.
 Each task represents a small application that is launched from the SysMan Menu.

 SysMan Menu can be run in CDE, HTML, or ASCII text environments.
 Thus, all the tasks on this menu can be performed from an X11 capable display, a personal computer running Microsoft Windows products, Linux, or the Macintosh Operating System, or from a character cell terminal.
-The Linux and Macintosh capabilities are new with Version 5.0A.
-(See Section 2.4.1.)
+(See Section 2.4.1 for more information about SysMan Menu.)

-SysMan Station
+Managing tasks with SysMan Station

-Provides a graphic representation of the Tru64 UNIX system and enables you to manage it remotely from a personal computer.
-This Java utility is fully integrated with TruCluster Server Version 5.0A; it allows for remote management from any computer.
-(See Section 2.4.2.)
+The SysMan Station provides a graphic representation of the Tru64 UNIX system and enables you to manage it remotely from a personal computer.
+This Java utility is fully integrated with the TruCluster Server software; it allows for remote management from any computer.
+(See Section 2.4.2 for more information about SysMan Station.)